 Although the competence-oriented learning approach described above can be realized in different learning strategies (like a problem-based learning approach), we use the direct instruction within our online-platform ELFETM.
 The competencies are sequentially taught and tested in online-questions.
 The theoretical basics to solve the online-questions are delivered to the students by learning videos as well as learning texts.
 The videos comprise lecture recordings, practical examples, screencasts of theory derivations and mechanical demonstrator experiments.
 The instructional sequence is chosen in such a way that the different competencies are logically based on each other leading to the online-questions of the domain competence at the end of the sequence.
-These online-questions for the domain competence combine finally all the different individual capabilities taught before.
-In Fig. 2, the competencies of Fig. 1 are exemplarily arranged into a learning sequence.
+These online-questions for the domain competence of Fig. 1 are exemplarily arranged into a learning sequence.